 Halloween is everyone’s favorite holiday, apart from maybe Christmas, it’s fun, silly, scary, and just what you need as summer starts to fade from memory.
 A big trend in the US in recent decades is Halloween Events run by America’s big theme parks.
-It seems every theme park worth its salt now runs some kind of Event.
+It seems every Theme Park worth its salt now runs some kind of Event.
 Often referred to as Horror Nights, or Scare Events these horror movies brought to life are now part and parcel of the Halloween tradition.
-But with so many on offer how do you know which are the best or even what is available?
+But with so many on offer, how do you know which are the best or even what is available?

 That is why we put together our Best Halloween Horror Nights in The USA article.
-We show you exactly what’s on offer and what All the Best Theme Park Halloween Events in America are, from West to East coast and everywhere in between.
+We show you exactly what’s on offer and what All the Best Theme Park Halloween Events in America are, from the West to the East Coast and everywhere in between.
 We look at the big hitters and the more unique and niche park events.
 So get ready for a fright as we take a deep look at the best Halloween horror event in the country.

 - What are Halloween Horror Nights